Königsberger Klopse

 Königsberger Klopse (/de/), also known as Soßklopse, are a German specialty of meatballs in a creamy white sauce with capers.

 Name

 The dish is named for the former German city of Königsberg (now Kaliningrad, Russia), and is one of the highlights of historical East Prussian cuisine.
 In the German Democratic Republic (GDR), the dish was officially called Kochklopse ("boiled meatballs") to avoid any reference to its namesake city, which in the aftermath of World War II had been annexed by the Soviet Union.
 The city's German inhabitants had been expelled, and the city had been repopulated with Russians and other Soviet citizens and renamed after Mikhail Kalinin, a close ally of Joseph Stalin in the Soviet leadership.
 Königsberger Klopse were jokingly referred to as Revanchistenklopse.

-Königsberger Klopse are still a popular dish in present-day Germany.
+Königsberger Klopse are still a popular dish in present-day Germany and is also available as canned food.